erawijantari/nextflow_MGExercise/README.md

 		Optional to provide the indexed file.
 		`--hostremoval_reference /scratch/project_xxx/USER_WORKSPACES/xxx/exercise/nextflow_metagenome/DB/T2T-CHM13v2.0.zip`
 		If you downloaded it from local dir copy it to puhti using `scp`
+		- Let use `--save_hostremoval_unmapped` just to be safe to store the unmapped host reads (typically this is the final processed reads)

 	- We can skip the Run merging for now